 The combined Queens Garden and Navajo Loop hike is 2.9 miles and takes about 2.5 hours to complete.
 I would rate it to be medium difficulty.
 It is absolutely a highlight of any Bryce Canyon 1 day itinerary!

 Bryce Canyon Scenic Drive

 After completing the Queens Garden and Navajo Loop hike, head back to Sunrise Point (assuming this is where you parked).
 If you’re feeling hungry, this is also a good time to take a lunch or snack break, because food is available at the nearby Bryce Canyon Lodge.

 Afterwards, continue onto the Bryce Canyon Scenic Drive (Highway 63).
 We headed out to the furthest point on the drive (Rainbow Point), and made our way back towards the entrance.
 If you prefer, you can do the drive in reverse.

 The Bryce Canyon Scenic Drive spans 18 miles (32 miles round trip) and takes about two hours to complete, if stopping off at all the viewpoints.
 If you are pressed for time on your 1 day in Bryce Canyon itinerary, you can move onto Bryce Point; however, I do recommend doing the scenic drive if you can because it allows you to see the diversity of landscapes at different elevations in the park.

 Rainbow Canyon + Yovimpa Point

-At 9,115 feet in elevation, Rainbow Canyon is the highest point in the park, making it one of the most interesting things to do in Bryce Canyon.
+At 9,115 feet in elevation, Rainbow Canyon is the highest point in the park.

 From here, you can see much of Bryce Canyon and many of its hoodoo filled amphitheaters in the north.
 You can also see the Pink Cliffs, from which the hoodoos have been sculpted, as well as part of the Grand Staircase.